 This can be a touchy subject.
-Many people (including myself) have wonderful intentions on giving and helping others.
+Many people (including myself) have wonderful intentions of giving and helping others.
 Many of those same people think they have nothing to give.

 I was the first one to say “when we get on track then we will be able to donate more”.
-That is lack mentality.
-(Lack mentality tells us if we give to others there won’t be enough left for us…but that’s not the case!)
+That is called a lack mentality.
+(Lack mentality tells us if we give to others there won’t be enough left for us…but that’s not the case.)

 So here’s what I learned: You reap what you sow.